hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step1.md

 # Kubernetes as Minikube is Running #

-As you see, your Kubernetes cluster based on Minikube is started now or will be available shortly.
+As you see, your Kubernetes cluster based on Minikube is will be available in a moment.
 Verify it's ready for your use:

 `minikube version && minikube status`{{execute}}